Guide to Hyde Heath

 In the countryside of the Chiltern Hills in the heart of Buckinghamshire, Hyde Heath is a village which offers many services and activities.
 Its social life is centred on Hyde Heath Village Hall which hosts many local community groups and social events.
 A highlight of the year is the village fete which features traditional games and stalls, dog show and classic car display.

 Looking to sell your house in Hyde Heath?
 Request your free online instant valuation or market appraisal today

 Surrounded by attractive woodland, farmland and open countryside, Hyde Heath has one of the smallest churches in Buckinghamshire plus a Baptist Chapel – neither of them far from the village pub, The Plough.
 The village also has a Common which houses the local cricket club, a successful and thriving part of the community.
 The village shop sells excellent local produce and hosts many produce fayres throughout the year.
 Food writer and television presenter, Mary Berry, has even made a visit.

 The area is known for its high quality of educational facilities.
 Hyde Heath has its own infant school which has achieved ‘Outstanding’ status from Ofsted.
 Bus services operate from the village to the many primary and secondary schools in the area.

 For the commuter, there is an excellent service to London from Amersham on either the Metropolitan Line to Baker Street or on Chiltern Railways to Marylebone.
-To find out more about the improvements being made to the rail link to London Marylebone, see our blog article here.
+To find out more about the improvements being made to the rail link to London Marylebone, see our blog article.
 Those thinking of moving to the area will be aware that the proposed HS2 route will pass close by Hyde Heath.
-For more information, click here to read our article on this controversial topic.
+For more information, our blog article will provide you with all the news on the controversial topic.